 I visited with my four young children and we all thoroughly enjoyed exploring the site.
 The children delighted to see a large Totoro in the main house.
 I really appreciated that they could roam the house freely.

 In the kura, old storehouse, there were some wooden toys they could play with.
 They could also try their hand at an old pump and a hand operated grinding mill.
 Having lunch with Totoro was definitely a highlight for the kids.

 On our first visit to the Totoro Foundation we were unable to access Kurosuke’s House as we visited on a Sunday.
 Kurosuke house closes four days a week.
 We timed it to be open on our most recent visit.
 There were very few visitors, despite being 11 am on a Saturday.
 There were a couple of staff present.
 However, they lingered in the shop and reception area and were very unobtrusive.
 It made a comfortable environment and it was easy to enjoy the location undisturbed.
 I think even if you aren’t a huge Totoro fan you will appreciate this unique attraction if you are in the area.
 If you are a Totoro fan I think it is an attraction making a particular effort to go visit, especially if you are going to take in the forest area as well.

 Totoro / Kurosuke House Information

 It is officially free to visit the site, but as both the house and the forests are maintained by volunteer staff and donations, they welcome contributions.
 There is a box inside the door where you can deposit a contribution.
-Moreover, in 2021 and 2022 you do have to pay, 1000 yen, to participate in one of the rare special openings.
+In 2021 and 2022 you had to pay, 1000 yen, to participate in one of the rare special openings.
+Since the venue reopened permanently in June 2022, it now costs 500 yen.